raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ### Data storage quota

 **Your experiment is allowed to produce a maximum of 3GB of data**.
-So make sure you calculate the maximum amount of storage space that your experiment's recorded data, including any photos, will take up, and that this does not exceed 3GB.
+So make sure that you calculate the maximum amount of storage space that your experiment's recorded data, including any photos, will take up, and that this does not exceed 3GB.
 No single file should be larger than 35MB.